 Makeup wipes take forever to disintegrate, so it’s important to find a more eco-conscious option.
 It doesn’t hurt that you do not have to go out and spend money on more wipes either.

-I love this headband and makeup wipe set, and I hope you will as well!
+I love this reusable makeup wipe set, and I hope you will as well!

 Ditch the disposable and opt for reusable deodorant

 While we are on the topic of your daily hygiene routine, I want to share with you something that I recently discovered: a refillable deodorant!